roytang/blog/content/posts/2006/11/2006-11-11-standard-constructed-ng-galleria.md

 Game three is quite possibly my stupidest move in the past year.
-We&#8217;re both down to 10, he swings with five pegasus.
+We&'re both down to 10, he swings with five pegasus.
 I consider the lone Squall Line in my hand. &#8220;Squall Line for 4?&#8221; Remand.
 I take the 5 damage.
 My turn, I topdeck the Demonfire, assuring victory!
 I swing, saps make it through and bring him down to 5.
 And thus my stupid move: I played the Squall Line first, and ANNOUNCE IT FOR 5.
-Goddamn, I must&#8217;ve been really out of it.
+Goddamn, I must&'ve been really out of it.
 I was so excited by the topdeck that I failed to think.
 Stupid.
 Stupid.
 Stupid.
 I offer my opponent the win, since he can still hit top 8 (he was paired down), and he can just split the packs with me.

 Round 7: 2-0 vs Dragonstorm

-I didn&#8217;t even care anymore, I just kept playing the Elephants one after another.
+I didn&'t even care anymore, I just kept playing the Elephants one after another.
 Dragonstorm is just.
 Too.
 Slow.

 I finish 4-3, 19th, winning one booster pack, plus two packs from the 6th round deal.

 That was a bit disheartening.
 Islands in every battle!
-I&#8217;m tired of this deck, I think I&#8217;ll switch to a different deck next time.
+I&'m tired of this deck, I think I&'ll switch to a different deck next time.
 Something named www.IHateIslands.com.

  [1]: http://roytang.net/magic/2006/11/2006-11-04-standard-constructed-ng-galleria/